SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Experimental setup

 \section{Experimental setup}

-We evaluate \dataset{} on ten frontier LLMs from different sources and with different levels of capabilities: Llama-3.1-8B, Llama-3.1-405B, \citep{dubey2024llama3herdmodels} Claude-3-Haiku, Claude-3-Opus \citep{anthropic-claude3-models}, Claude-3.5-Sonnet,\citep{anthropic-claude-sonnet} GPT-3.5, GPT-4, GPT-4o, o1-mini, and o1-preview \citep{openai-models,openai2023gpt4} (refer to Appendix~\ref{appendix:model_details} Table~\ref{tab:models-evaluated} for more details).
-We use the most deterministic setting with a generation temperature of 0.\footnote{Except the o1 models which do not allow adjusting the temperature or system prompt.}
+We evaluate \dataset{} on 21 LLMs from different sources and with different levels of capabilities, ranging from smaller open-weights models to close-sourced frontier models: Llama-3.1-8B, Llama-3.1-405B, Llama-3.2-1B, Llama-3.2-3B \citep{dubey2024llama3herdmodels}, Qwen-2.5-7B, Qwen-2.5-14B \citep{qwen2025qwen25technicalreport}, Ministral-8B \citep{ministral-model-blog}, Claude-3-Haiku, Claude-3-Opus \citep{anthropic-claude3-models}, Claude-3.5-Sonnet \citep{anthropic-claude-sonnet}, DeepSeek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, GPT-3.5, GPT-4, GPT-4.5-preview, GPT-5, GPT-4o, GPT-4o-mini, o1-mini, o3-mini, o1 and o1-preview \citep{openai2023gpt4,openai-models} (refer to Appendix~\ref{appendix:model_details} Table~\ref{tab:models-evaluated} for more details).
+Where possible, we use the most deterministic setting with a generation temperature of 0.\footnote{For test-time reasoning models (o1, o3, GPT-5 and DeepSeek-R1 models) we use the recommended temperature settings.}

 We use \dataset{} to investigate the following research questions: